 One downside of living in Marietta, however, is that residents on average have to contend with a long commute, spending on average 31.12 minutes every day commuting to work.

-As is often the case in a small town, Marietta doesn't have a public transportation system that people use for their commute.
+Marietta is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Marietta are among the most well-educated in the nation: 46.22% of adults in Marietta have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.